big-owl/MySpringApplication/README.md

 # MySpringApplication

 ## Description
-This project is my attempt to develop a simple web application with a backend service using Spring 4, Java 8, RestTemplate, Gradle, and Tomcat.
+This project is my attempt to develop a simple web application with a "backend service" using Spring 4, JUnit 4, Java 8, RestTemplate, Gradle, and Tomcat.

 ## Getting Started
 1. Use 'tomcatRun' or 'tomcatRunWar' gradle task to start a tomcat instance, and deploy to it.